Frequently Asked Questions

 6. What grades are eligible to compete?

-Students enrolled in grades 6-12 are eligible to compete.
-(Homeschool included)
+Students enrolled in grades 9-12 are eligible to compete.
+(Including homeschool groups, science clubs, etc.)

 7. How do you put together a team for the Georgia Envirothon?